A range of high-quality resources for Geography are available on the web. Start exploring them here:

 - ELDIS: Provides free access to research on international development issues.
 Includes over 30,0000 summaries and links to free full-text research and policy documents from over 8,000 publishers.

 - Geological Society: Is the UK national society for geoscience, the oldest geological society in the world.
 Has a library on geoscience information, and runs related courses, lectures, conferences and activities.

-- Oneworld online: A collection of links to non-governmental organisations, good on development and the environment.
+- OneWorld: A collection of links to non-governmental organisations - good on development and the environment.